 Special Olympics Colorado (SOCO) athlete, Tammy Davidson has been competing for 25 years!
 A fun fact about Tammy- she was selected to go to Japan for the Special Olympics World Winter Games in 2005!

 Tammy’s favorite memory with SOCO is when she got to sing with the Unified Voices Choir at this year’s Hall of Fame Luncheon.
 Tammy is looking forward to competing in ice skating during the winter season!

-Tammy is also a member of the Athlete Leadership University Program (ALPs U), and attended our most recent fall semester of ALPs U, where she majored in Health!
+Tammy is also a member of the Athlete Leadership University (ALU), and attended our most recent fall semester of ALU, where she majored in Health!

 When she’s not competing, Tammy works at King Soopers and performs with the Phamaly Theater Company.
 She also enjoys working out and staying healthy.

 Congratulations, Tammy on being the Female Athlete of the Month!